Frequently Asked Questions telephone: 407 - 429 - 4299

-The facts control, so anywhere from two weeks to two months or longer.
+The facts control, so anywhere from four weeks to two months or longer.
 Some factors include: whether the Tenant files an Answer with the Clerk of Courts; whether the Answer has a valid defense to the Complaint; how busy the Court docket is; how busy the Sheriff's Office is, if the pre lawsuit notices are valid.

 3. Do I have to appear in court, or can the attorney appear for me?